luminati-io/bypass-cloudflare/README.md

 print(response.json())
 ```

-Bright Data's Scraping Browser bypasses Cloudflare by running your code on a remote browser that uses multiple proxies to unlock sites.
-It integrates with Puppeteer, Selenium, and Playwright, offering a full headless experience.
+[Bright Data's Scraping Browser](https://github.com/luminati-io/scraping-browser) bypasses Cloudflare by running your code on a remote browser that uses multiple proxies to unlock sites.
+It integrates with [Puppeteer](https://brightdata.com/products/scraping-browser/puppeteer), [Selenium](https://brightdata.com/products/scraping-browser/selenium), and [Playwright](https://brightdata.com/products/scraping-browser/playwright), offering a full headless experience.

 ## Conclusion

 Evading Cloudflare can be complicated, and it comes with varying degrees of success.
 Instead of duct-taping a solution, consider using [Bright Data’s offerings](https://brightdata.com/products), such as the Web Unlocker, Scraping Browser, and Web Scraper API.
 With only a few lines of code, you get a higher rate of success without needing to worry about managing complex solutions.

-Sign up today for a free trial!